meshcloud/meshcloud-docs/docs/meshstack.how-to.get-started-with-meshstack.md

 The workspaces of your Cloud Foundation are represented by meshStack as meshWorkspaces.

 To experience what this feels like, create your first workspace via the panel.
-To open the wizard, click on "workspace +" as shown in the picture below.
+To open the wizard, click on "Create Workspace +" as shown in the picture below.

 ![Create meshWorkspace](assets/create-workspace.png)